 If a firmware update is available after installing a new Scratch Live software release, an Update Firmware button appears in the Hardware screen.

-The firmware upgrade takes approximately 10 seconds, during which time the SL2 will not be usable.
+During the firmware upgrade the Sixty-Two will not be usable.
+Only connect one USB port during a firmware update.